idotu/SARNAclust/README.md

 Moreover, it imports dpcluster, an in-house implementation [1] of Density Clustering also available here.
 There are also a few fixed parameters that the user can change in the code:
 * MINL = 10 - min length of a peak for it to be considered
-* MAXL = 80 - max length of a peak for it to be considered
+* MAXL = 120 - max length of a peak for it to be considered
-* MAXP = 2000 - maximun number of peaks to be clustered in the same iteration
+* MAXP = 800 - maximun number of peaks to be clustered in the same iteration

 SARNAclust inputs an extended fasta file (i.e., the output from RNApeakFold) where there has to be a set of sequence/structures each composed of three lines: fasta comment (see RNApeakFold above), sequence and secondary structure.
 It also requires a set of parameters:
 * r - radius (see [EDeN](https://github.com/fabriziocosta/EDeN) library)
 * d - distance (see [EDeN](https://github.com/fabriziocosta/EDeN) library)
-* cluster_option - depends on the method selected, but the format is "(method param1 param2 ... paramN)":
+* cluster_option - depends on the method selected, but the format is "(method,param1,param2, ... ,paramN)":
   * 0 - MeanShift (sklearn)
   * 1 - DBSCAN (sklearn)
     * similarity - maximum distance between 2 sequences in the same cluster (0:1)